What To Expect On A Whitewater Rafting Adventure

 Understanding Rapids & Rafting Levels

 Whitewater rafting may not have the same fear factor as jumping out of a plane or bungee jumping, but those bubbly rapids will definitely get your heart pounding!
 Choose a tour that fits your thrill level by looking at the classification of each run.
+For a balance of scenic beauty and approachable Class II–III rapids, our Grande Ronde River rafting trip is a favorite among first-time paddlers.
 Whether you're curious about what is whitewater rafting, or wondering are class 3 rapids dangerous, just like a ski slope, rapids vary in their intensity.
 American Whitewater classifies rapids as follows:

 Worried about intensity?
 Don’t be.
 With an experienced guide, you can enjoy the exhilaration of crashing whitewater knowing you’re in good hands.
 Ask us about class 3 rapids kayak or terrain for class 5 rafting if you're going big!